 Vestibular Rehabilitation

-It is estimated that 35% of adults aged 40 years or older in the U.S. have experienced some sort of vestibular dysfunction — approximately 69 million Americans
+It is estimated that 35% of adults aged 40 years or older in the U.S. have experienced some sort of vestibular dysfunction — approximately 69 million Americans.
+Symptoms of vestibular dysfunction can include: vertigo, dizziness, nausea, unsteady gait and postural instability.

 Dizziness and disequilibrium are second only to low back pain in the frequency of occurrence in the adult population.
 Balance and vestibular deficits are a major medical concern, and the resulting effects of an untreated balance disorder can be devastating.
 The good news is that in many cases a physical therapy treatment plan can successfully treat the problem, preventing subsequent injury.